-Stimulants are a type of psychoactive drug that affects the central nervous system (CNS) in the body by increasing your cognitive functioning and alertness.
+Stimulants are a type of psychoactive drug that affects the central nervous system (CNS) in the body by increasing cognitive functioning and alertness.
 A stimulant works by increasing the amount of neurotransmitters such as dopamine and norepinephrine in the brain, which results in improved concentration and decreased fatigue.
-It is often used in patients who suffer from ADHD, narcolepsy and other health disorders.
+Doctors prescribe stimulants to patients who suffer from attention deficit hyperactivity disorder (ADHD), narcolepsy, and other health disorders.

-Many people will feel “high” after using stimulants due to the short-term effects in the body, but long-term abuse to these types of drugs can lead to severe health consequences, including the development of mental disorders and heart problems.
+Many people will feel “high” after using stimulants due to the short-term effects on the body, but long-term misuse of these types of drugs can lead to severe health consequences, including the development of mental disorders and heart problems.

-It is important to be aware of these potential risks before using stimulants and understand the risk for addiction, overdose and abuse of these drugs.
+Awareness of the potential risks of using stimulants can prevent the development of a substance use disorder.
 Although there are prescription stimulants that are given by a doctor that may be medically necessary and are legal, there are others that are not and can lead to overdose or addiction.
 AToN Center is a luxury drug and alcohol rehab center in San Diego, California that offers a full continuum of care for stimulant addiction treatment.

 Southern California luxury rehab